Sadar Hills

 Sadar Hills is a geographic area in the state of Manipur in North East India.

 People

-Sadar Hills is inhabited by heterogeneous ethnic groups with inherent socio-economic and cultural backgrounds, including the indigenous Kuki tribes, minor of Nepalis and Nagas.
+Sadar Hills is inhabited by heterogeneous ethnic groups with inherent socio-economic and cultural backgrounds, including the Kuki tribes like Thadou, Vaiphei, Gangte and minor of Nepalis and Nagas.
 Many of the people are economically underprivileged.
 As per the Hill House Counting and Grazing Tax assessment of 2012, the total number of villages and population of Sadar Hills in the three sub-divisional wise are shown below: